Temistar/Temistar/README.md

 ### Hi there 👋
-Here I have accumulated helpful Data Science resources for begineers to intermediate level.
-Books, Codes, projects and curriculum mainly for my students at STEM Zone and Hash.Code.Design.
+Here I have accumulated helpful Data Science resources for begineers to intermediate level based on my past projects and teachings.
+Some of the Books, Codes, projects and curriculum are for my students at STEM Zone and Hash.Code.Design.

 - 🔭 I’m currently working on building a predictive text system for a Social commerce startup
 - 🌱 I’m currently learning more on probabilistic programming